 The fiercest Cougar was an Eliminator fitted with blacked-out grille, side stripes, a spoiler and Ford’s 428 Cobra Jet Ram Air

 It was Motor Trend’s Car of the Year in 1967, and Car Life called it a “Mustang with class.”
-Yet the Mercury Cougar has been mostly overlooked by collectors, and this relative of Ford’s iconic pony car hasn’t yet ascended to the heights of valuation that many other muscle cars Read More
+Yet the Mercury Cougar has been mostly overlooked by collectors, and this relative of Ford’s iconic pony car hasn’t yet ascended to the heights of valuation that many other muscle cars have.
+Read More

 GM design chief Bill Mitchell’s “personal luxury” land yacht set sail as a sophisticated merger of Ferrari GT car style with Rolls-Royce luxury

 Although Buick was primarily a luxury line, in 1963 it issued a sports model, a beautiful coupe called the Riviera.
 It was America’s answer to the Ferrari GTs, a car for Buick’s most affluent customers.
-As such, it was delivered with a host of standard features, Read More
+As such, it was delivered with a host of standard features, including Read More

 The 190SL’s designers had a challenge on their hands-to echo the 300SL’s styling, but not copy it

 Close your eyes and picture your local main drag on a Saturday afternoon.
 Parked outside the neighborhood coffee shop, what do you see?
 Likely one or two Mercedes SLs, 280s.
 560s.
 450s.
 380s.
 They’re a breeze to own and drive, good-looking cars that have always been popular, comfortable, and tasteful.
-On the used market, Read More
+On the used market, they’re Read More

 Values of original Hemi cars with solid bodies and accurate restorations have been steadily moving into the stratosphere, with $200,000 no longer unheard of for the right cars

 Chrysler Corporation swears that it never produced any Plymouth Satellite Hemi convertibles in 1967, despite the fact that two have surfaced in recent years, one as-yet-unrestored production model and this 1967 “pilot” car.

-Custom-built at the St. Louis assembly plant, this Read More
+Custom-built at the St. Louis assembly plant, this Satellite Read More

 The Z3 is a Teutonic E-type: long in front, short in back, with muscular curves and a low stance